arkivverket/nikita-noark5-core/docs/general/odata.md

 The queries our OData implementation supports are documented in TestOData.java.

 ## Escaping
 The client will need to URL-encode the URL.
-This is outside the scope of the OData handling as spring gives the ODataController a decode URL.
+This is outside the scope of the OData handling as spring gives the ODataController a decoded URL.
 Our code does not handle URL-decode the URL.
-Our code does unescape some parts of the OData query where necessery
+Our code does unescape some parts of the OData query where necessary.

 ## Known problems in our implementation